-Site Ref: IN 83 Address: Land bound I Far Moor Lane by Kingham Close and Site Area: 0.19ha Description of Sit Flat site with foliag Current Site Status (in policy history): No current designation ncluding planning Development Control history: No history Adjacent land use/ conflicts: Residential development located to south.
-Offices (car sales) opposite.
-Adjacent to Ipsley Brook Market appraisal/ Development: Suitable for B1 offic proximity to resider ce use due to close Known constraints or requirements: Access New Town TPO No.13 Biodiversity: If progress be sought from the Cou Officer as mitigation me required sed comments should uncils Biodiversity activity on the six years The site is not to as an employment defended and the six or another agence and the n no development site within the last 5 being actively marketed ent site bwned by a developer ncy known to undertake Strategic access: Access is an issue, accarea at present which is Although site is located A4023 roundabout, if to comments should be so to ascertain suitable accepted of car parking/p.
-Could be provided on second s not suitable.
-I in close proximity to aken forward ought from Highways ccess to site
+Site Ref: IN 83 Address: Land bound be Far Moor Lane by Kingham Close and Site Area: 0.19ha Description of Site: Flat site with foliage Current Site Status (in policy history): No current designation ncluding planning Development Control history: No history Adjacent land use/ co Residential developme Offices (car sales) oppo- Ipsley Brook nt located to south.
+Market appraisal/ suitable type of Development: Suitable for B1 office use due to close proximity to residential development Known constraints or requirements: Access New Town TPO No.13 Biodiversity: If progress be sought from the Cou Officer as mitigation me required sed comments should uncils Biodiversity Market Attractiveness Factors: There has been no development activity on the site within the last 5 years The site is not being actively marketed as an employment site The site is not owned by a developer or another agency known to undertake employment development There is no valid permission for employment development on the site Strategic access: Access is an issue, accarea at present which is Although site is located A4023 roundabout, if the comments should be set to ascertain suitable accepted by the could be provided on set to accepte the could be provided on set to accept the could be provided by the could be provided on set to accept the could be provided by the cou s not suitable.
+I in close proximity to aken forward ought from Highways cess to site

-Site Ref: Address: Site Area: IN 84 Land off Pipers Road 0.19ha Part Lam management Description of Slight gradient, is some vegetation maintained grass with Current Site Status (including planning policy history): Designated employment land Adjacent land use/ conflicts: Heavy industry Development Control history: 08/081 - Resubmission - Extension existing Warehouse and Associated works (approved 24/04/2008) 02/491 - Secure Covered Area for storage of empty containers and care Development Control history: 08/081 - Resubmission - Extension to existing Warehouse and Associated External Market appraisal/ suitable type of Development: Considered to be suitable for B2 and B8 uses.
-Considered most suitable for extension to existing industrial space Known constraints or infrastructure requirements: Car parking in area is poor and causes congestion Slightly sloping site which would need to be considered in the development of the site New Town TPO No.25 Investigation may be required to determine the extent (if any) of land contamination Market Attractiveness Factors: The site is not being actively marketed as an employment site There is no valid permission for employment development on the site Strategic access:
+Site Ref: Address: Site Area: IN 84 Land off Pipers Road 0.19ha Edite of Fipers Road Description of Site: Slight gradient, maintained grass with Current Site Status (including planning policy history): Designated employment land Adjacent land use/ conflicts: Heavy industry Development Control history: 08/081 - Resubmission - Extension to existing Warehouse and Associated External works (approved 24/04/2008) 02/491 - Secure Covered Area for the storage of empty containers and cartons (approved 20/12/2002) Market appraisal/ suitable type of Development: Considered to be suitable for B2 and B8 uses.
+Considered most suitable for extension to existing industrial space Known constraints or infrastructure requirements: Car parking in area is poor and causes congestion Slightly sloping site which would need to be considered in the development of the site New Town TPO No.25 Investigation may be required to determine the extent (if any) of land contamination The site is no as an employ There is no v veness Factors: ot being actively marketed yment site valid permission for development on the site Strategic access: Good strategic access, as site is in close proximity to A435, or A4189 via the B4497 Level of car parking/public transport: Could be provided on site